 Talent connects the displacing fluid to the inlet, then the oil.

 Begin flowing the oil into the outlet port of the device at 2 mL/h while simultaneously flowing the displacing fluid into the inlet port at 0.8 mL/h.
 The optional foam generator will be used for this demonstration.
-[1-ECU-TXT
+[1-ECU-TXT]

 Close-up showing the fluids flowing into the device as described.
 TEXT: For details on foam generator, see text protocol.
 [Shots 4.6.1 and 4.7.1 combined]